chemicalcorp/trichem/pages/aboutus/index.markdown

         Learning, share information & knowledge, give everybody an opportunity to grow.
 What we have learnt years ago will become rapidly obsolete and new learning is vital for all of us.
         <br/>
         <br/>
         These shared values distinguish CCPL in the market for its unique style, outiside and inside the company.
-This has enables us to become the most trusted supplier and distributer in the market with focus on quality and timely delivery.
+This has enabled us to become the most trusted supplier and distributer in the market with focus on quality and timely delivery.
         <br/>
         <br/>
         <br/>